pedrodeoliveira/locust-rest-grpc/README.md

 ### Continuous Integration

-Given that we are using the Google Cloud, we will use for convinience the Container Builder to build and upload the images into the GCP's Container Registry.
+Given that we are using the Google Cloud for our tests, we will use the GCP's **Cloud Build** to build and upload the images into the GCP's **Container Registry**.

 An automated build as been setup in Cloud Build which is trigger by any push to `master`.
 The configuration file for this build can be found in `cloudbuild/cloudbuild_all.yaml`.
 For each of the steps (individual artifacts) there is also an alternative `cloudbuild_<artifact>.yaml` file in the same directory.